mcneel/developer.rhino3d.com/content/en/guides/compute/deploy-to-iis/index.md

 ## Create the VM

-The first step in the process of deploying **rhino.compute** for production is to either setup a physical machine to act as a server or create a virtual machine (VM).
+The first step in the process of deploying **Rhino.Compute** for production is to either setup a physical machine to act as a server or create a virtual machine (VM).
 For this guide, we will be using a virtual machine.
 There are several popular services which can be configured to setup a wide array of virtual machines depending on your resource needs.
 Two of the most prominent providers include [Azure](https://azure.microsoft.com/en-us/free/virtual-machines/) and [AWS](https://aws.amazon.com/ec2/instance-types/).

 Depending on your preferences, we recommend starting with an Azure or AWS VM.
-Use the following guides to walkthrough that process.
+Use the following guides to walk through that process.

 * [Create a Virtual Machine on Azure](../creating-an-Azure-VM).